Teaching Probabilistic Logical Reasoning to Transformers: Experiments

-First, to verify whether the rule's texts are used in RuleBERT, we train our models with and without the text of the rules.
-In other words, we only use the text of facts in the context.
-For example, in Table~\ref{table:examples}, in the top left corner example, only Fact 1 and Fact 2 will form the input.
-We report the results of these two settings in Table~\ref{tab:RulerBert_PD_with_textbase}.
-The columns show the maximum depth of reasoning of the training data (M1-M5), e.g., model M2 is trained with examples of maximum depth 2.
-The rows show the reasoning depth of the test data (D1-D5).
-We omit M0 from our experiments since depth 0 does not use any rules and is thus irrelevant when investigating PCT.
-By comparing these two tables, we see that for almost all the models and depths, accuracy is improved when the rules' text is excluded.
-These results suggest that RoBERTa is \emph{not using} the text of the rules, and adding the text is detrimental rather than helpful to the accuracy.
-This issue can be due to adding to the complexity of the input without making any meaningful connection to the context.
-Thus we conjecture that RoBERTa can implicitly learn the probabilities of these rules from the training data.
+\textbf{RuleBERT} Firstly, we investigate whether RoBERTa utilizes the text of the rule in the RuleBERT dataset by keeping and removing them from the context in two different experiments.
+For example, if we remove the textual rules in Table~\ref{table:examples}, the input will only include Facts 1 and 2.
+We report the results of these two settings in Table~\ref{tab:RulerBert_mybase}, where columns indicate the maximum depth of reasoning in training (M1-M5), and rows correspond to the reasoning depth of testing (D1-D5).
+We omit M0 as depth 0 does not use any rules, making it irrelevant to our investigation of PCT.
+We observe that the accuracy improves across most models and depths when the rules' text is excluded, suggesting that RoBERTa is \textbf{not using} it, and including it may even add unnecessary complexity.
+Thus, we conjecture that in RuleBERT dataset, RoBERTa can implicitly learn the probabilities of these rules from the facts and hypothesis in training data alone without using the textual rules explicitly.

-We note that our baseline performance is different from the one reported in~\cite{saeed-etal-2021-rulebert} (shown in Appendix~\ref{sec:appendix3}\footnote{See Table~\ref{tab:RulerBert_Base}.}) for RuleBERT due to freezing the first 22 transformer layers for faster training and more fine-tuned hyper-parameters resulting in better accuracy at higher depths.